onestardao/WFGY/TensionUniverse/BlackHole/Q128_ai_conscious_qualia.md

 ### 1.3 Role in the BlackHole project

-Within the BlackHole S problem collection, Q128 has three main roles.
+Within the BlackHole S-problem collection, Q128 has three main roles.

 1. It is the central node for cognitive_tension problems that link internal computational structure to plausible subjectivity.
 2. It provides a reference for other AI problems that must answer questions about moral status, oversight strength, and self report interpretation for advanced systems.